-2.5.1 Anti-Trust
+Anti-Trust

-- 2.5.1.01 ASA urges strengthening the enforcement rules of antitrust laws and the Agricultural Fair Practices Act to protect the economic interests of America's farmers that may be affected by vertical integration and consolidation. - 2.5.1.02 ASA supports the following changes to antitrust statutes and regulations that will further protect the sellers of commodities from anti-competitive behavior: - The Department of Justice (DOJ) should ensure that proposed cooperative and/or vertical integration arrangements, if implemented, should continue to maintain independent producers access to markets; - USDA should be more active in giving authority to review and provide recommendations to the DOJ on agribusiness mergers and acquisitions; - A high level position should be maintained within the DOJ to enforce antitrust laws in agriculture; - USDA should be empowered to investigate mergers, consolidation or concentration of agricultural input suppliers and processors for antitrust or anti-competitive activities. - 2.5.1.03 ASA will analyze the potential impacts on soybean farmers of proposed agribusiness mergers.
+- B-48.
+ASA urges strengthening the enforcement rules of antitrust laws and the Agricultural Fair Practices Act to protect the economic interests of America's farmers that may be affected by vertical integration and consolidation. - B-49.
+ASA supports the following changes to antitrust statutes and regulations that will further protect the sellers of commodities from anti-competitive behavior: - a.
+The Department of Justice (DOJ) should ensure that proposed cooperative and/or vertical integration arrangements, if implemented, should continue to maintain independent producers access to markets. - b.
+USDA should be more active in giving authority to review and provide recommendations to the DOJ on agribusiness mergers and acquisitions. - c.
+A high level position should be maintained within the DOJ to enforce antitrust laws in agriculture. - d.
+USDA should be empowered to investigate mergers, consolidation or concentration of agricultural input suppliers and processors for antitrust or anticompetitive activities. - B-50.
+ASA will analyze the potential impacts on soybean farmers of proposed agribusiness mergers.
 If our analysis identifies areas of concern, ASA will urge divestiture or other remedies for any segments of a proposed merger where competition would be significantly impacted, or disapproval of the merger.
 (2017)